-Semien HR, Blue Jays sweep Braves 7-2; Springer exits early
+Semien, Jays sweep Braves; Springer exits with tired legs

 TRAINER’S ROOM

-Braves: D’Arnaud went on the 60-day IL with a left thumb sprain after getting hurt Saturday night on a tag play at the plate.
+Braves: D’Arnaud went on the 60-day IL with a torn ligament in his left thumb and will have surgery in the next few days after getting hurt Saturday night on a tag play at the plate.
+Snitker said d’Arnaud is expected back this season.
 Jackson was placed on the 10-day IL with a strained left hamstring.

-Blue Jays: C Alejandro Kirk (left flexor strain), LHP Tommy Milone (left shoulder inflammation), and RHP Anthony Castro (right forearm strain) were placed on 10-day IL.
+Blue Jays: LHP Hyun Jin Ryu (right glute strain) could return Thursday after missing one start. … C Alejandro Kirk (left flexor strain), LHP Tommy Milone (left shoulder inflammation), and RHP Anthony Castro (right forearm strain) were placed on 10-day IL.

 UP NEXT